2019–20 St Mirren F.C. season: January

 On 7 January, Saints signed Irish duo Jamie McGrath and Conor McCarthy on two-and-a-half year deals.
 Midfielder McGrath signed from Dundalk, and defender McCarthy moves from Cork City.
 Also on this day, defender Jack Baird extended his loan at Greenock Morton until the end of the season.
 On 8 January, defender Akin Famewo signed on loan until the end of the season from Norwich City.

 On 24 January, midfielder Kyle Magennis injured his knee during a 1–0 defeat to Rangers, and it was announced that he would miss the rest of the season.

-On 28 January, 20-year-old Slovakian goalkeeper Peter Urminský sign from Spartak Trnava on an 18-month deal.
+On 28 January, 20-year-old Slovak goalkeeper Peter Urminský sign from Spartak Trnava on an 18-month deal.

 On 30 January, defender Lee Hodson returned to the club for a second spell, after signing on loan until the end of the season from Gillingham.
 On 31 January, striker Alex Jakubiak joined Saints on loan until the end of the season from Watford, while youngster Ethan Erhahon joined Barnsley on loan and defender Paul McGinn joined Hibernian on an 18-month deal.

 Also on this day, veteran defender Kirk Broadfoot left the club to rejoin Kilmarnock after leaving them just four months earlier to sign for Saints.